+p(0.1024) > alpha(0.05) thus fail to reject the null hypothesis that the variables might simultaneously have zero coefficients.

 Step X.

 (6 points) Another way to approach the problem is to ask whether the Step VI specification or the Step VIII specification fits best.
 Which version has the higher pseudo-R-squared?
 Is this helpful?
 Logit and probit specifications can be compared based on their AIC and BIC scores, just as we did for OLS regressions, although the numerical calculations are different and equations (6.26) and (6.27) can’t be used.
 Review the principles underlying the AIC and BIC criterion on pp. 187-88.
 Compare the two specifications this way (the STATA command works just as it did in OLS).
 Which version is preferred by this measure?
 Include the STATA output in your report.
 Sp9a

+The i.RUC model has a higher R2 (.3690) than the c.RUC model (.3414).

+For logit w/ i.RUC: